 - Open Pore treatment at Kosmoderma

-- Can the open pores be minimised or shrunk?
+- Can the open pore be minimised or shrunk?

-- Is it possible to get rid of open pores completely?
+- Is it possible to get rid of open pore completely?

 In addition to the home care remedies mentioned above, usage of a salicylic acid based face-wash in addition to Vitamin A application at night should also be incorporated into the daily skin care regimen.